Yellow Chili's

 Instructions

-• In a pan with medium heat, pour oil and add mustard seeds, chana dal, fenugreek seeds, curry leaves, peanuts, and cashew nuts.
-Saute until the nuts turn crispy
+• In a medium-sized pan, heat oil over medium heat.
+Add mustard seeds, chana dal, fenugreek seeds, curry leaves, peanuts, and cashew nuts.
+Sauté them until the nuts turn golden and crispy, ensuring a rich flavor.

 adding oil nuts and sauteing

-• Add ginger, onion, and green chili and saute until onion turns soft
+• Add finely chopped ginger, onion, and slit green chili to the pan.
+Saute until the onion turns translucent and soft, releasing its sweetness and aroma.

 adding ginger and onion and sauteing